cdefgah/whatsapp-jpeg-repair/README.md

 | `-useCurrentModificationDateTime` | `--use-current-modification-time` | `-t`      |
 | `-deleteWhatsAppFiles`            | `--delete-whatsapp-files`         | `-w`      |

+The app now only processes JPEG-related image files with the following extensions: `.jpg`, `.jpeg`, `.jpe`, `.jif`, `.jfif` and `.jfi`, which are case insensitive.
+Files with other extensions will be ignored.
+This is because WhatsApp converts received images to JPEG format.
+The previous version of the application processed all files indiscriminately.
+It converted non-JPEG files that did not require repair into JPEG format while retaining their original extensions.

 ## <a name="faq">Frequently Asked Questions</a>

 1. Windows user: What is the purpose of the .bat files in the application folder?
-2. macOS/Linux user: What is the purpose of the .sh files in the application folder?
+2. macOS/Linux user: What is the purpose of the `.sh` files in the application folder?
+3. How can I specify a custom folder from which the application will take files for processing?
+4. How can I specify a custom folder in which the application can store the results of file processing?
-3. How can the same file modification time be applied to the repaired file as to the source file?
+5. How can the same modification time be applied to the repaired file as to the original file?
+6. What steps should I take to ensure that the source files are deleted after processing?
+7. What is the best course of action if I want all my source files, including those in subfolders, to be processed?
+8. How can I stop the program from waiting for me to press Enter after it has finished running?
+9. How can I display information on all the possible operating modes and command line parameters?
+10. What if I want to process a file so that it is processed directly on the spot?
-4. How can the application be launched with the output redirected to a file?
+11. How can the application be launched so that its output is redirected to a file?
-5. Why does nothing happen when I try to run a `.sh`, `.command` or application executable file?
+12. Why is nothing happening when I try to run a `.sh` or `.bat` file?
-6. Why do I get permission errors when I run the application?
+13. Why am I getting permission errors when I run the application?
-7. What should I do if I have an idea for an improvement or want to report a bug?

-Здесь можно описать всякое такое, как открыть консоль, что делать при ошибке прав на Mac/Linux и т.д.
+14. How should I go about reporting a bug or suggesting an improvement?

 ## <a name="building-from-source">Building from Source</a>